 - Ionic bonding describes the electrostatic attraction that holds oppositely charged ions together.

-- To get a full outer shell, atoms lose or gain electrons.
+- To get a stable electron configuration, atoms lose or gain electrons.

 - Metals lose electrons to get a full outer shell and become positively charged ions.